 As part of the group reorganisation for the listing of the shares of FDB Holdings Limited (formerly known as Steering Holdings Limited) (the "Company") on GEM of The Stock Exchange of Hong Kong Limited ("Stock Exchange"), there are series of restructuring within the Company and its subsidiaries (collectively referred to as the "Group") mainly involved interspersing investment holding entities between the operating subsidiaries and Mr. Ng Kin Siu.
-The difference between the Company's share capital and the combined share capital of Fruit Design & Build Limited ("Fruit Design"), Harvest Building Consultancy Limited, Win Lee Building Engineering Limited ("Win Lee"), Marvo Architecture Limited, FDB Innovations Limited, FDB Facade Limited ("FDB Facade") and FDB Development Limited was credited to other reserve.
+The difference between the Company's share capital and the combined share capital of Harvest Building Consultancy Limited, Win Lee Building Engineering Limited ("Win Lee"), Marvo Architecture Limited, FDB Innovations Limited, and FDB Development Limited was credited to other reserve.

-b.
 TRANSLATION RESERVE